 Fireworks at Lake Tahoe

-May 13, 2020 Update: The annual award-winning Fourth of July “Lights of the Lake” display has been canceled to follow safety measures for large-scale events.
-The Tahoe Douglas Visitors Authority, the fireworks sponsor, will evaluate a possible Labor Day display later this summer.
-More
+Update: The annual award-winning Fourth of July “Lights of the Lake” display has been canceled to follow safety measures for large-scale events.
+The Tahoe Douglas Visitors Authority, the fireworks sponsor, will not have a Labor Day display later this summer.

 Lake Tahoe is a popular destination for 4th of July with sandy beaches, hotel and dining specials and fireworks over the water.
 The July 4th fireworks show is one of the most popular in the West and the event has received national media exposure in USA Today, Travel & Leisure and ForbesTraveler.com as one of the nation’s top Fourth of July festivities around the country.
 The American Pyrotechnics Association rates South Shore’s spectacular Fourth of July fireworks celebration one of the top five displays in the nation.
 Wondering how to get the best view?
 Here are the best spots to watch 4th of July fireworks in Lake Tahoe.